lindskelsey/liftoff-cheese-api/README.md

 ![get](/assets/get_2.png)

-In LC101 we built a full-stack application (Cheese MVC) using Springboot.
+In LC101 we built a full-stack application (Cheese MVC in the old curriculum, TechJobs ion the new curriculum) using Spring Boot.
 The code that ran on the client side (the view) and the code that ran on the server side (model and controller) ran in the same project.
 This can be a great way to learn how to build an application, but many modern web applications don't follow this pattern!

 Web applications follow a "separation of concerns" where the client-side code and server-side code are separate projects.
 For the server-side we will build a REST API.